pragyaai/ndna/_llm/FAQ.md

 Thus, rigorous differentiation requires moving from scalar summaries to *multidimensional latent statistics, covariance structures, and topological signatures* {% cite coifman2006diffusion %} {% cite edelsbrunner2010computational %}.

-## Why might scalar curvature and thermodynamic length metrics fail to detect hybrid vigor or cultural tension in ÆTHER, and what deeper tools are required?
+✶ **Why might scalar curvature and thermodynamic length metrics fail to detect hybrid vigor or cultural tension in ÆTHER, and what deeper tools are required?**

-Hybrid vigor (latent reinforcement of desirable epistemic traits) and cultural tension (latent incompatibility) arise from interactions between parent manifolds that scalar metrics can obscure.
+➠ Hybrid vigor (latent reinforcement of desirable epistemic traits) and cultural tension (latent incompatibility) arise from interactions between parent manifolds that scalar metrics can obscure.

 ### Scalar Insensitivity